How to Leave a Bad Relationship

 5. Are they cold and complacent?

 If you have answered yes to any of these and nothing major has happened such as (death in their family, lost job, or lost wages, etc...) then more than likely their love for you has faded.
-Below are some tips on how to deal with leaving someone you love.
+Below are some tips on how to leave a bad relationship.

 So What Now?